OGRECave/ogre/Docs/src/material-scripts.md

 Note that the last parameter is only required if you decide to pass a value manually into the operation.
 Hence you only need to fill these in if you use the ’blend\_manual’ operation.

-IMPORTANT: Ogre tries to use multitexturing hardware to blend texture layers together.
+@attention Ogre tries to use multitexturing hardware to blend texture layers together.
 However, if it runs out of texturing units (e.g. 2 of a GeForce2, 4 on a GeForce3) it has to fall back on multipass rendering, i.e. rendering the same object multiple times with different textures.
 This is both less efficient and there is a smaller range of blending operations which can be performed.
 For this reason, if you use this method you really should set the colour\_op\_multipass\_fallback attribute to specify which effect you want to fall back on if sufficient hardware is not available (the default is just ’modulate’ which is unlikely to be what you want if you’re doing swanky blending here).
 If you wish to avoid having to do this, use the simpler colour\_op attribute which allows less flexible blending options but sets up the multipass fallback automatically, since it only allows operations which have direct multipass equivalents.

 Default: none (colour\_op modulate)<br>